Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Imagine a large financial institution uses TVMs to secure its cloud-based trading platform.
 Each microservice involved in processing transactions receives a unique, short-lived token, drastically reducing the risk of a breach impacting sensitive financial data.

 By 2025, Gartner predicts that 60% of enterprises will use agentless technology for at least one of their cloud workload protection platform use cases.
+In this context, "agentless technology" refers to security solutions that can monitor and protect workloads without requiring the installation of specific agents on each workload.
+This can complement TVMs by providing broader visibility and control.

 Conclusion